alanwatsonforster/glass/glass/map.md

 ### Oblique Map Sheets

-APXO does not allow map sheets to be used at an oblique angle; they must be either in the normal orientation or inverted.
+Glass does not allow map sheets to be used at an oblique angle; they must be either in the normal orientation or inverted.

 Oblique map sheets are used in these scenarios: